-It is considered unlikely that the microorganisms themselves can cause a genotoxic effect.
+It is considered unlikely that the micro-organisms themselves can cause a genotoxic effect.
 Genotoxicity testing however may be relevant for metabolites.
+The specific metabolite could be tested in purified form using the same test methods as for chemical active substances.

-The specific metabolite could be tested in purified form using the same test methods as for chemical biocides.
-However, since microorganisms may produce a large array of metabolites, testing of a crude extract (i.e. the chemical constituents of the TGAI with cell walls etc., removed) could be considered.
+tested in purified form using the same test methods as for chemical active substances.
+However, since micro-organisms may produce a large array of metabolites, testing of a crude extract (i.e. the chemical constituents of the TGAI with cell walls etc., removed) could be considered.
 In such a test, the study design needs to be carefully considered as the concentrations of each component can be expected to be low and a component with a low genotoxic potential would thus not be detected in the test.